nelsongcg/bikesharing/project/report-report.md

 ![model_test_score.png](model_test_score.png)

 ## Summary
 The exercise shows the importance of feature engineering, the capabilities of AutoML and the challenges with Hyperparameter tuning.
+The biggest improvement in model performance comes from adding new information to the model, sometimes this new information can be extracted from already existing fields in our data.
+In this exercise we are supplied with a date field which is just a string field, by tranforming into datetime and creating additional fields (hour, day, month) we add new information to the model.
+It was interesting to scratch the surface of what AutoGluon can offer.
+As a DS/MLE it is difficult to keep track of the models and parameters needed to achive a good model performance.
+At the end, tuning parameters was not an easy task as it is still time consuming and not always produce good results.